nearform/nscale-docs/tutorials/3-deploy-larger-application.md

 Previewing the deployment
 -------------------------
 Before we deploy the system let's take a look at the commands that will be executed on deployment.
-Fist we can check the revision list:
+First we can check the revision list:
 ```bash
 nscale revision list sudc
 ```